 You will study a variety of texts, prose, poetry, twentieth century drama and of course Shakespeare.
-The current set texts are: Macbeth, A Christmas Carol, An Inspector Calls and Poems from the AQA Anthology.
+The current set texts are: Romeo and Juliet, A Christmas Carol, An Inspector Calls and Power and Conflict poems from the AQA Anthology.
 You will meet other texts, which, although not forming part of the examination, will widen your literary experience and enhance your understanding of those texts being studied for the exam.